 While many mountain biking enthusiasts head west to get their fix, there are some great options in St. Paul when it comes to exciting downhill trails.
 The Battle Creek Regional Park, with it’s 10 mile expert single track, is one of the top mountain biking destinations in the area and is located right on the outskirts of St. Paul.

 The easiest trail on this list, the Lake Como Loop is perfect way to get a little biking in on a nice day.
-Once your done with a lap or two of the nearly 2 mile trail, stop in at the Spring Cafe for a bite to eat and listen to some live music as you enjoy your meal.
+Enjoy sights of the beautiful Lake Como, as well as the Como Zoo and Marjorie Mcneely Conservatory.
+Take a break by stopping to enjoy the tropical paradise inside the gorgeous glass structure!
+Once you’re done with a lap or two of the nearly 2 mile trail, stop in at the Spring Cafe for a bite to eat and listen to some live music as you enjoy your meal.

 This 636 acre park is covered by forest features a bike trail that is wide, smooth and once again features spectacular views of the Mississippi River.
 The trail is slightly uphill on its way to Eagan, but makes for a nice return ride.
-This trail is perfect for families or for high speed road bikers looking for a great workout.
+This trail is perfect for families or for high speed road bikers looking for a great workout south of St. Paul.

 183.5 miles of bikeways in Saint Paul: